Highgate Wood Secondary School: Sixth form

 The sixth form unit was twinned with that of Hornsey School for Girls in 1987, a union that was dissolved in 2009.
 The Ofsted inspection of Highgate Wood School in 2005 commented on its 'improving' sixth form results, which has continued with results improving further year on year and large numbers of students going on to their chosen university places, including places within the Russell Group and at Oxbridge.

 Achievements

-Highgate Wood School's has enjoyed success in the performing arts and the school's music department has a well-deserved reputation, both for the standard of its concert performances and for the large number of students who benefit from individual instrumental tuition.
-It has established excellent results in mathematics and science, whilst also nurturing talents in English.
-Together with strong academic achievement Highgate Wood School has a strong sense of community which was commented on by Ofsted in their inspection in November 2021.

 Novelist Romesh Gunesekera was writer-in-residence at Highgate Wood School.

 Publications arising from his residency include Crumbs on a Page (2009), and Pages Held With Words (2011).
 The author Keren David also worked with the school as part of the Patron of Reading scheme.